RomualdRousseau/Any2Json-Documents/docs/tutorial_2.md

 On this output, we print out the graph of the document built during the parsing and we can see clearly the relation between the elements of the spreadsheet and how there are structured in tabular form.

+## Conclusion

+Congratulations!
+You have loaded documents using Any2Json.

+For more examples of using Any2Json, check out the [tutorials](index.md).